paulbayer/Inventory_Scripts/README.md

 - **all_my_config_recorders_and_delivery_channels.py**
   - I wrote this script to help remove the Config Recorders and Delivery Channels for a given account, so that we could use this within the "adoption" of legacy accounts into the AWS Landing Zone.
   - Now that we have the ALZ_CheckAccount tool, I don't see a lot of use from this script, but it's complete - so why delete it?

-- **all_my_elbs.py**
+- **all_my_directories.py**
-  - The objective of this script was to find all the various Load Balancers created in various accounts within your org.
+  - There are a few tools you may try out which require you to create a directory in your account/ region.
+When you delete those tools (WorkSpaces), you sometimes forget to delete the directories you had to create as well.
+This tool will find and report on them for you.
 - **all_my_ebs_volumes.py**
   - The objective of this script was to find all the EBS volumes in various accounts within your org.
   - At the end, I tried to give a summary of any volumes that are unattached, so you can take proper action on those (which could be costing you money).
+- **all_my_elbs.py**
+  - The objective of this script was to find all the various Load Balancers created in various accounts within your org.

 - **all_my_enis.py**
   - This is a script to find devices across all of my Orgs when all I have is the public (or private) IP address.
 Having so many different accounts - regions and Orgs makes finding something a real pain in the butt.